-Warner Greene, director of the Gladstone Center for HIV Cure Research, is receiving the 2019 Lifetime Achievement Award for Scientific Contributions from the University of Maryland School of Medicine’s Institute of Human Virology on Friday, October 4, 2019.
+Warner Greene, MD, PhD, director of the Gladstone Center for HIV Cure Research, is receiving the 2019 Lifetime Achievement Award for Scientific Contributions from the University of Maryland School of Medicine’s Institute of Human Virology on Friday, October 4, 2019.

 Greene performed pioneering studies of the two major human retroviruses, HTLV-1 and HIV.
 The award recognizes the many advances he has made in HIV/AIDS research, his impact on the Institute of Human Virology, and his international health efforts.

-The award will be presented by Robert C. Gallo, co-founder and director of the Institute for Human Virology, who discovered the first human retrovirus, HTLV-1, in 1980, and co-discovered HIV as the cause of AIDS in 1984.
+The award will be presented by Robert C. Gallo, MD, co-founder and director of the Institute for Human Virology, who discovered the first human retrovirus, HTLV-1, in 1980, and co-discovered HIV as the cause of AIDS in 1984.

 “I’m honored to be recognized by the Institute of Human Virology with this lifetime achievement award,” said Greene, who directed the Gladstone Institute of Virology and Immunology from 1991 to 2018, and serves on the board of scientific advisors for the Institute of Human Virology.